S0UGATA/S0UGATA/README.md

 - 🎓 I have a Masters in Data Science from [NMBU](https://www.nmbu.no/)
 -    When I am not coding/studying,
      - 📸 I learn the art of photography
-     - ⌚ and obsess about the history of mechanical watches of which I own a few.
+     - ⌚ obsess about the history of mechanical watches of which I own a few.